ZerothAngel/FtDScripts/control/README.md

 # Control Modules #

 Various modules for moving or rotating the ship along 1 or more degrees of freedom.
-Modules that control complementary DoFs can be combined.

-## Libraries ##
+## Meta-Modules ##

   * altitudecontrol &mdash; Automatic/manual altitude control for anything above sea level.
   * depthcontrol &mdash; Automatic/manual altitude control for anything below sea level.
-  * spinnercontrol &mdash; Generic module for controlling spinners oriented along a given axis.
+  * planelike &mdash; Meta-module (does not control any actual "hardware") for airplane-like flight.
+Altitude & heading parameters are converted to the necessary yaw/pitch/roll control outputs to achieve them.
+Suitable for airplanes or submarines.
+  * rollturn &mdash; Meta-module for banked turns.
+More for "Rule of Cool" than anything else since it does not control pitch to pull into the turn.

 ## 2 Degrees of Freedom ##

-  * pitchrollstab &mdash; Pitch & roll stabilization by using standard ship pitch & roll controls.
+  * tanksteer &mdash; Controls dual drive maintainers, one assigned to a tank's left track and the other to the right.
+For true analog differential steering.
+Provides yaw & longitudinal movement.

 ## 3 Degrees of Freedom ##

   * subcontrol &mdash; Depth and pitch/roll control using hydrofoils.
-  * threedofpump &mdash; Pump control for altitude/pitch/roll.

-## 4 Degrees of Freedom ##

-  * airplane &mdash; Uses standard ship controls for yaw/pitch/roll/throttle for airplane flight.
-Technically 3DoF as only altitude, heading, and throttle can be directly modified.
-Altitude & heading parameters are converted to the necessary yaw/pitch/roll control outputs to achieve them.

 ## 6 Degrees of Freedom ##